Chart Color Schemes

 Sheldon - Mount Cotton features high concentrations of family households, with a higher-than-average median household size

 Family households account for 89.6% of all households, including 52.3% couples with children, 27.9% couples without children, and 8.9% single parent families.
-Non-family households make up the remaining 10.4%, consisting of 9.0% lone person households and 1.5% group households.
-The median household size is 3.1 people, which is larger than the Greater Brisbane average of 2.6.
+Non-family households constitute the remaining 10.4%, with lone person households at 9.0% and group households comprising 1.5%.
+The median household size is 3.1 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households